rbignon/woob/contrib/boobank_indicator/README.md

-Weboob
+Woob
 ==========

-Weboob is a project which provides a core library, modules and applications such as boobank.
+Woob is a project which provides a core library, modules and applications such as boobank.

 Overview